 Our macro-politics have gone tribal because our micro-politics are no longer familial.
 This, above all, is what’s happened during the five decades in which identity politics went from being unheard of to ubiquitous.Pretty much all of us understand this at some level.
 Our "families" almost all now involved 2nd, 3rd, etc marriages, and often many sorts of other relations.
-In the Bible we hear "who is my neighbor", today we hear "Who is my Dad? my Mom? my Sister? my Grandparent ... etc, etc".
+In the Bible we hear "who is my neighbor", today we hear "Who is my Daddy? my Mommy? my Sister? my Grandparent ... etc, etc".
 Clearly, lots of the people we know have decided that "what THEIR heart says" is what must be truth.

 Jerimiah 17:9 says "The heart is deceitful above all things, and desperately wicked: who can know it?"